-The Griffith Mental Development Scales (GMDS) are widely used by paediatricians and psychologists to measures the rate of development of infants and young children from birth to 8 years.
-The GMDS assess a child’s strengths and weaknesses in all developmental areas, and can be used to determine if a child is in need of an early intervention or a treatment program.
+The Griffith Mental Development Scales (GMDS) are widely used by paediatricians and psychologists to measure the rate of development of infants and young children from birth to eight years.
+The GMDS assess a child's strengths and weaknesses in all developmental areas and can be used to determine if a child is in need of early intervention or a treatment program.

-- Hearing and Language.
-Is the assessment of hearing, expressive language and receptive language;
+- Hearing and Language: The assessment of hearing, expressive language and receptive language.

-- Performance.
-Performance assesses the developing ability to reason through tasks including speed of working and precision;
+- Performance: This assesses the developing ability to reason through tasks including speed of working and precision.

-- Practical Reasoning.
-The Practical reasoning sub-scale measures the ability of a child (2 to 8 years) to solve practical problems, understanding of basic maths concepts and understanding of moral issues.
+- Practical Reasoning: The Practical Reasoning sub-scale measures the ability of a child (2 to 8 years) to solve practical problems, understand basic maths concepts and understand moral issues.

 An assessor must be accredited to complete the Griffith Mental Development Scales evaluation.